 Pre-diabetes is where blood glucose levels are higher than normal, although not high enough to be diagnosed with Type 2 Diabetes.
 Pre-diabetes has no signs or symptoms.
 Two million Australians have pre-diabetes and are at high-risk of developing Type 2 Diabetes.

-Rapid-acting insulin (also known as fast or short-acting, bolus or mealtime insulin) is usually taken just before a meal, snack or drink containing carbohydrates to minimise the rise in blood sugar which follows eating.
+Rapid-acting insulin (also known as fast-acting, bolus or mealtime insulin) is taken before a meal, snack or drink containing carbohydrates, as directed by a healthcare professional, to regulate the rise in blood sugar which follows eating.

 Type 1 Diabetes related complications can include:

 - heart disease and stroke, such as Cardiovascular Disease.